Líbero Badaró: Biography

 Badaró was born in Laigueglia, Liguria.
 He studied medicine at the University of Torino and at the University of Pavia.
-In 1826 he migrated to Brazil, coming from Genoa, shortly after Brazil's independence from Portugal, during the reign of emperor Pedro I.
+In 1826, he departed from Genoa and headed to Brazil, which had gained independence from Portugal a few years earlier.

-He went on to live in the city of São Paulo, where he soon founded a liberal newspaper, O Observador Constitutional (The Constitutional Observer), in 1829; and taught courses in what was to become the Law School of São Paulo.
-Badaró had republican tendencies and used the newspaper to strongly criticise the political situation and the perceived authoritarian policies of emperor Pedro I. During a public demonstration of liberal students who were commemorating the liberal revolution in France which had deposed King Charles X, Badaró was assassinated.
+He settled in the city of São Paulo, where in 1829 he founded the liberal newspaper O Observador Constitutional (The Constitutional Observer).
+He taught preparatory classes of geometry to applicants to the Faculty of Law of São Paulo.
+Badaró had republican tendencies and used his newspaper to criticise the authoritarian policies of emperor Pedro I. During a public demonstration of liberal students who were commemorating the July Revolution which had deposed King Charles X, Badaró was assassinated.
 The suspicions fell on Cândido Japiaçu, a member of the law courts, who felt he was being slandered by Badaró's paper.
 Japiaçu was tried but no accusations could be proved against him.
 Some historians think the assassination order came directly from the emperor, but there is no proof for that either.

 A defender of liberalism, Badaró founded and wrote the newspaper O Observador Constitutional, which appeared in 1829, printed in the typography of the Farol Paulistano, at first under the direction of Badaró and Luís Monteiro d'Ornelas and, after the mid-1830s, under the exclusive direction of Badaró.
 The liberal newspaper had a moderate feature, like the one that Evaristo da Veiga printed in Rio de Janeiro, the Aurora Fluminense.
 Like this one, it soon gained wide publicity.

 Badaró commented on the events of the 1830 revolution in Paris, whose news arrived in Rio de Janeiro on 14 September; the Three Day Revolution - in which Charles X was dethroned last July - urging the Brazilians to follow the example of the French.
 In his work, Armitage says: "the shock was electric.
 Many individuals in Rio, Bahia, Pernambuco, and São Paulo have illuminated their homes for this reason.
 The hopes of the liberals and the fear of the humps were excited, and these sensations spread throughout the Empire through the periodicals".

 In São Paulo, the students of the Legal Course took the initiative.
 "Luminaires, bands and more demonstrations of joy practiced by the inhabitants of São Paulo for the overthrow of the tyrant and anti-constitutional government of France", as the Chamber of Constitutional Commission (as it appears in its Annals, 1830, tome II), assumed to the ombudsman Candido Ladislau Japiaçu criminal acts and led him to sue some protesters, preferably young students.
 O Observador Constitutional campaigned in favor of the accused and attacked Japiaçu, calling him Caligulazinho.
 The language was lively and energetic, but it would not justify the violent outcome.

 Pedro I lost prestige with facts like this, which demonstrated his authoritarian stance, since the bourgeoisie that supported him in the process of independence wanted to get rid of control of Portugal.